 Is Financial Aid Available?

 The CCA Board of Directors sets aside an amount of financial aid each year that is available to families via a third party agency, FAST, who determines the need based on the applying family’s financial situation.
-An application is filled out by the applying family and mailed directly to FAST along with a $35 application fee for their evaluation.
-CCA never sees the financial information reported to FAST.
-After reviewing the applications, FAST makes a recommendation to CCA on how to disperse our financial aid.
-Please contact the school office for an FAST application or email firstname.lastname@example.org with questions.
+An online application is filled out by the applying family along with an application fee paid online to FAST for their evaluation.

 CCA also is working with local churches to provide Scholarships.
 For instance, the Trinity Lutheran Church in Clinton has a scholarship program.
 Please contact the school office for more information.